• Skip to primary navigation

 Jalapeno Artichoke Dip

-January 16, 2022 By Rebecca Appetizers, Entertaining, Recipe Index, Snacks, Vegetarian Dishes
+January 16, 2022 Updated April 17, 2024 By Rebecca Clyde MS, RDN, CD Appetizers, Entertaining, Recipe Index, Snacks, Vegetarian Dishes

 artichoke jalapeno dip with veggies and crackers to dip

 Up your game day spread with this easy and super flavorful jalapeno artichoke dip.
 It's spicy, cheesy, and oh so creamy.
-Enjoy it with veggies, crackers, or chips as an appetizer or mix it into warm pasta for a quick dinner to use up leftovers.
+Enjoy it with veggies, crackers, or chips.
+Or mix it into warm pasta for a quick dinner to use up leftovers.

 Jalapeno artichoke dip in bowl with vegetables and chips around